 - 30 days “For Sale By Owner”

 - 180 days with Broker A

-- 10 days with CENTURY 21 Manausa and Associates
+- 10 days with Joe Manausa Real Estate

 This is a total of 220 days, yet the MLS would report it as “10 days.”
 So what does that tell you when you see a report that says the average days on market for a home is 75 days?
 Next time you see this, I hope you think to yourself ….
 “Self, that is only the average of the final listing periods for those homes.”